krszktc/beauty-saloon/README.md

 # Functionality

 * an endpoints to manage single entity
-* an endpoint to consume and parse csv files and import data into some database
+* an endpoints to consume and parse csv file and import data into database
 * an endpoint to list the top X number (endpoint parameter eg: 50) of clients that have accumulated the most loyalty points since Y date (endpoint parameter eg: 2018-01-01).
 Please exclude any banned clients.

 # Usage